carlosamcruz/maoonchain/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+The project is also available at [Smart Ordinals] (https://carlosamcruz.github.io/maoonchain/)

 "# maoonchain"